Aliases for RFC3 Gene

 GeneCards Summary for RFC3 Gene

 RFC3 (Replication Factor C Subunit 3) is a Protein Coding gene.
 Diseases associated with RFC3 include Childhood Apraxia Of Speech.
-Among its related pathways are DNA strand elongation and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
-GO annotations related to this gene include ATPase activity and DNA clamp loader activity.
+Among its related pathways are DNA Double-Strand Break Repair and Telomere C-strand (Lagging Strand) Synthesis.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and DNA clamp loader activity.
 An important paralog of this gene is RFC5.

 The elongation of primed DNA templates by DNA polymerase delta and epsilon requires the action of the accessory proteins proliferating cell nuclear antigen (PCNA) and activator 1.